There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Stop along one of the switchback overlooks

 At the end of the tunnel (or beginning) on the side of the park with the visitor center, you’ll have to take the switchbacks.
+If you don’t mind a short hike with some rock scrambling, consider doing the Lower Pine Creek Waterfall trail.

 Stop at one of the pullouts on the corners to admire the views of the canyon below.
 Just don’t stop on the road itself, use the pullout areas.